-2020/2021 FREE ENROLLMENT PERIOD: December 7th, 2020 thru March 31st, 2021
+2023/2024 FREE ENROLLMENT PERIOD: December 1st, 2023 thru March 31st, 2024

-Please note that any fees accumulated during the previous year ARE due at the time of enrollment (i.e. State shooting fees, community club attendance penalties and community service penalties).
-If all outstanding fees and documents are not received prior to Free Enrollment period closure, enrollment will not be considered complete, and standard enrollment fees will be assessed.
+Please note that any fees accumulated during the previous year ARE due at the time of enrollment (i.e. State shooting fees, State Fair, State dog contest, event fees, community club attendance penalties, and community service penalties).
+If all outstanding fees and documents are not received prior to the Free Enrollment period closure, enrollment will not be considered complete, and standard enrollment fees will be assessed.